-Purpose Provides global enable control of the Advanced SIMD and VFP extensions.
+Purpose Provides global enable control of the VFP extension.

-• Only accessible in the Non-secure state if the CP10 and CP11 bits in the NSACR are set to 1, see Advanced SIMD and VFP register access on page 2-4.

-Only accessible in privileged modes, and only if access to coprocessors CP10 and CP11 is enabled in the CPACR, see Advanced SIMD and VFP register access on page 2-4.
+- Only accessible in the Non-secure state if the CP10 and CP11 bits in the NSACR are set to 1, see VFP register access on page 2-4. - Only accessible in privileged modes, and only if access to coprocessors CP10 and CP11 is enabled in the CPACR, see VFP register access on page 2-4.

-Figure 2-5 on page 2-11 shows the FPEXC bit assignments.
+Figure 2-5 shows the FPEXC bit assignments.